lucas-richards/westridge_privatelabel/README.md

   - As a user, I want the ability to sign in.
   - As a user, I want the ability to change my password.
   - As a user, I want the ability to sign out.
-  - As a user, I want the ability to create my own recipes.
+  - As a user, I want the ability to create my own blogs.
-  - As a user, I want the ability to update my recipes.
+  - As a user, I want the ability to update my blogs.
   - As a user, I want the ability to view all of my recipes in a list.
   - As a user, I want the ability to read more details of individual recipes.
   - As a user, I want the ability to delete my recipes.